-Headlines Audit approach Our overall audit approach is unchanged from last year.
-Our work is carried out in four stages and the timings for these, and specifically our on site work, will be agreed with the Chief Finance Officer.
+Audit approach Our overall audit approach remains similar to last year with no fundamental changes.
+Our work is carried out in four stages and the timings for these, and specifically our on site work, have been agreed with Chief Finance Officer.
 Our audit strategy and plan remain flexible as risks and issues change throughout the year.
 We will review the initial assessments presented in this document throughout the year and should any new risks emerge we will evaluate these and respond accordingly.
-Key financial statements audit risks We have completed our initial risk assessment for the financial statements audit and have identified one significant risk this year, relating to the triennial re-valuation of the pension fund.
+Key financial statements audit risks We have completed our initial risk assessment for the financial statements audit and have identified the following significant risk: Group accounts - The Authority are currently undertaking an assessment over whether they will be required to produce group accounts for the first time this year, in order to consolidate its new subsidiary company, Northampton Partnership Homes.
+The Authority will need to ensure that they undertake a detailed and controlled review of the relationship that exists with Northampton Partnership Homes and assess whether consolidation is required, in order to ensure that the financial statements are prepared in accordance with the requirements of the CIPFA Code of Practice on Local Authority Accounting in the UK 2014/15 (the Code) .
+This is described in more detail on page 10.
+We will assess these risk areas as part of our interim work and conclude this work at year end.
 VFM audit approach We have completed our initial risk assessment for the VFM conclusion and have not identified any significant risks at this stage.
-Audit team, There is a new Assistant Manager on the audit team this year. deliverables, timeline and fees Our main year end audit is currently planned to commence on 7 July 2014.
+However our risk assessment process is an on going process.
+If we identify any new VFM risks during this on going process we will communicate that to you.
+Audit team, We have refreshed our audit team this year.
+Andrew Cardoza is the Director and Daniel Hayward is the Audit Manager. deliverables, timeline and fees Our year end audit is currently planned to commence on July.
 Upon conclusion of our work we will again present our findings to you in our Report to Those Charged with Governance (ISA 260 Report) .
-The planned fee for the 2013/14 audit is £106,800.
-This is the fee set out in our Audit Fee Letter 2013/14.
+The planned fee for the 2014/15 audit is £107,700.
+This is £900 more than the fee set out in our Audit Fee Letter 2014/15 and is due to the increase in work required in relation to NNDR following the removal of the certification requirement for the NNDR3 return.
+This increase has been approved by the Audit Commission.